Jimmy Kimmel Live!

-Jimmy Kimmel Live! is an American late-night news and liberal political satire talk show, created and hosted by Jimmy Kimmel, broadcast on ABC.
-The nightly hour-long show debuted on January 26, 2003, at Hollywood Masonic Temple in Hollywood, California, as part of ABC's lead-out programming for Super Bowl XXXVII.
-Jimmy Kimmel Live! is produced by Kimmelot in association with ABC Signature.
+Jimmy Kimmel Live! is an American late-night talk show, created and hosted by Jimmy Kimmel, and broadcast on the American Broadcasting Company (ABC).
+The nightly hour-long show tapes and is based out of the El Capitan Entertainment Centre (ECEC), formerly the Hollywood Masonic Temple in Hollywood, Los Angeles, California.
+It debuted on January 26, 2003, as part of ABC's lead-out programming for Super Bowl XXXVII.
+For its first ten years, Jimmy Kimmel Live! aired at 12:05 a.m.
+ET/PT before moving to 11:35 p.m. on January 8, 2013.
+Contrary to its title, the show has not regularly aired live since April 23, 2004, when censors were unable to properly bleep censor a barrage of swearing from actor Thomas Jane.

+Jimmy Kimmel Live! is produced by 12:05 AM Productions, LLC, in association with Kimmelot and 20th Television.
 It holds the title as the longest running late-night talk show on the network, having aired for more than three times as long as either The Dick Cavett Show (1969–1975) or Politically Incorrect (1997–2002).
+It is the second longest-running late-night talk show, by host, on any network surpassed only by The Tonight Show Starring Johnny Carson.